awslabs/generative-ai-cdk-constructs/README.md

 # Introduction

-The AWS Emerging Tech Constructs library is an open-source extension of the [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) that provides multi-service, well-architected patterns for quickly defining solutions in code to create predictable and repeatable infrastructure, called [constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html).
-The goal of AWS Emerging Tech Constructs is to accelerate the experience for developers to build solutions of any size using pattern-based definitions for their architecture, around emerging technologies (Generative AI, IoT, Spatial, Robotics, AI/ML)
+The AWS Generative AI Constructs library is an open-source extension of the [AWS Cloud Development Kit (AWS CDK)](https://docs.aws.amazon.com/cdk/v2/guide/home.html) that provides multi-service, well-architected patterns for quickly defining solutions in code to create predictable and repeatable infrastructure, called [constructs](https://docs.aws.amazon.com/cdk/v2/guide/constructs.html).
+The goal of AWS Generative AI Constructs is to accelerate the experience for developers to build solutions of any size using pattern-based definitions for their architecture, around Generative AI.

-The patterns defined in AWS Emerging Tech Constructs are high level, multi-service abstractions of AWS CDK constructs that have default configurations based on well-architected best practices.
+The patterns defined in AWS Generative AI Constructs are high level, multi-service abstractions of AWS CDK constructs that have default configurations based on well-architected best practices.
 The library is organized into logical modules using object-oriented techniques to create each architectural pattern model.

 # CDK Versions

-AWS Emerging Tech Constructs and the AWS CDK are independent teams and have different release schedules.
-Each release of AWS Emerging Tech Constructs is built against a specific version of the AWS CDK.
-The [CHANGELOG.md](./CHANGELOG.md) file lists the CDK version associated with each AWS Emerging Tech Constructs release.
-For instance, AWS Emerging Tech Constructs v0.0.0 was built against AWS CDK v2.96.2.
-This means that to use AWS Emerging Tech Constructs v0.0.0, your application must include AWS CDK v2.96.2 or later.
-You can continue to use the latest AWS CDK versions and upgrade the your AWS Emerging Tech Constructs version when new releases become available.
+AWS Generative AI Constructs and the AWS CDK are independent teams and have different release schedules.
+Each release of AWS Generative AI Constructs is built against a specific version of the AWS CDK.
+The [CHANGELOG.md](./CHANGELOG.md) file lists the CDK version associated with each AWS Generative AI Constructs release.
+For instance, AWS Generative AI Constructs v0.0.0 was built against AWS CDK v2.96.2.
+This means that to use AWS Generative AI Constructs v0.0.0, your application must include AWS CDK v2.96.2 or later.
+You can continue to use the latest AWS CDK versions and upgrade the your AWS Generative AI Constructs version when new releases become available.

 # Contributing